MellowYarker/Observer/README.md

 You can easily add methods that convert seeds into private keys. *See the [wiki](https://github.com/MellowYarker/Observer/wiki/Seeds-and-Private-Keys) for more details.*

 ### Observing
-We subscribe to [Blockchain](https://www.blockchain.com/api/api_websocket)'s websocket api to get a stream of unconfirmed transactions.
-Each transaction is parsed for its output addresses, if any are spendable, we take note of them (*will eventually be able to spend them*).
+*Observer* subscribes to [Blockchain](https://www.blockchain.com/api/api_websocket)'s websocket api to get a stream of unconfirmed transactions.
+Each transaction is parsed for its outputs, if any are spendable they are added to the `spendable` table in *Observer*'s database.

 #### Dependencies